Souravsinha96/Videos/README.md

 # Videos App
-It is a video search app , where we retireve videos data from Youtube Data API and render it on the screen.
+It is a video search app , where we retireve videos data from Youtube Data API and render it on the screen using class based components.

 Screengrab:
 ![Capture1.PNG](ss/Capture1.PNG)